 Wake Forest University is a small liberal arts college in North Carolina.
 It is currently ranked number 27 on USA Today’s college rankings for 2018.
 After watching home videos with my two sisters this past summer, it became clear that I was destined to go to Wake Forest.
 In this article, I’ll share my story of being accepted to Wake Forest.

 At age five, my dad gave me his old Wake Forest hat and I began wearing it around the house (often backwards, because I used to be cool).
 Multiple home videos show me dancing around in the backwards hat, wearing a Wake Forest shirt, shorts, and giant cowboy boots.

 My dad attended Wake for law school in 1994 and fell in love with the beautiful campus and prestigious faculty.
-He continued to follow and support Wake Forest after he left, and took my sister and me to campus almost every summer.
-I attended the Wake Forest soccer camp growing up and I like to think we were a ‘Wake Forest Family’ throughout my childhood and adolescence.
+He continued to follow and support Wake Forest after he left.
+In fact, he took my sister and me to campus almost every summer.
+I attended the Wake Forest soccer camp growing up; I like to think we were a ‘Wake Forest Family’ throughout my childhood and adolescence.
 Thus when my older sister decided last second to do early decision to Duke, you can understand that it came as a shock to all of us.
-My parents were extremely proud of her when she got in, however I knew that one of us had to continue the Wigington legacy.
+My parents were extremely proud of her when she got in; however, I knew that one of us had to continue the Wigington legacy.

-I applied to Wake Forest one week after the early decision application was released and was admitted three weeks later.
+I applied to Wake Forest one week after the early decision application was released; and I was accepted to Wake Forest three weeks later.
 I did not apply to any other schools, nor did I want to.
 The following four tips helped me get into the university I have always loved, and I hope they help you maximize your chances!

 1. Show Interest Early